 Meet The Presidents is a student-created site that gives a slightly more lengthy biography of each President.

 The Biography Channel has online videos about many, though not all, of the Presidents.

 The History Channel has an impressive Timeline of American Presidents.

-Renee Maufroid has developed another excellent online exercise for English Language Learners.
-This one is a series of clozes (fill-in-the-gaps) on U.S. Presidents — their speeches and biographies.
+Renee Maufroid has developed another excellent online exercise for English Language Learners. one is a series of clozes (fill-in-the-gaps) on U.S. Presidents — their speeches and biographies.